mark-hennessy/spreadsheet-utils/README.md

 FYI, I created Formula Refresher to make it easier to get up-to-date Bitcoin prices in my spreadsheet.
 I found a CRYPTOFINANCE formula that someone else created online, but had trouble forcing the live price data to refresh.

-Here's the info for the CRYPTOFINANCE formula.
+Here's the info for the CRYPTOFINANCE formula:

 =CRYPTOFINANCE("BTC/EUR", "change", "24h")